Population: 35,477,925 (Census 2016)

 - Only 40% of people with diabetes had adequate control of blood sugar.
 Among those with diagnosed diabetes, 17% received no treatment, 15% were on diet alone, and 68% were on medications.

-- Prevalence of many risk factors are nearly as high in rural areas with people from rural Kerala having paradoxically higher rates of diabetes than urban dwellers.
+- In Kerala, as compared to urban dwellers people from rural Kerala, paradoxically having higher rates of diabetes.
 In one large study the prevalence of diabetes was 19% in rural men and 22% in rural women compared to 12% in urban men and 17% in urban women.

 - People from Kerala have the highest cholesterol level in India that ranges from 197 to 229mg/dl compared to 157 to 180mg/dl nationally.